-HB 137, as proposed by Representative Bernadette Kennedy would amend Section 2151.42 of the Ohio Revised Code to make municipal and county police officers mandatory reporters of abuse and neglect.
+HB 137, as proposed by Representative Bernadette Kennedy was signed into law on March 20, 2019.
+This bill amended Section 2151.42 of the Ohio Revised Code to make municipal and county police officers mandatory reporters of abuse and neglect.

+We are seeking to develop partnerships to work on next steps.
 We care about and deeply appreciate Ohio police officers – and that’s why we need them on our team to help push this forward.
 Our goal is to work together with them to develop a better safety net for vulnerable youth in Ohio.

 The National Fraternal Order of Police and many other law enforcement officials supported this bill.
 Their support demonstrates that they view the responsibility of reporting abuse and neglect as central to their jobs — and statistics bear out that this is true.
 Partnering with them will enhance the relationship between law enforcement and children’s services, and further develop the safety net for vulnerable children.